Point your Web browser to the iClarified website and click on the link for the version of the iPhone software you want.

 Windows 8 opens on its lock screen, which looks pretty but unfortunately displays no clues about what to do next.

-It's all very straightforward, though.
-Just tap the space bar, spin the mouse wheel or swipe upwards on a touch screen to reveal a regular login screen with the user name you created during installation.
-Enter your password to begin.
+mouse wheel or swipe upwards on a touch screen to reveal a regular login

 On a regular desktop, though, you might alternatively spin the mouse wheel to scroll backwards and forwards.